GoogleFeud/ts-macros/README.md

 #### $$const(varname: string, initializer: any)

 Creates a const variable with the provided name and initializer.
+This is **not** hygienic, use it when you want to create a variable and know it's name.

 `index.ts`:
 ```ts